BenthamChang/Effect-Coding-and-Regression-Analysis/README.md

 ## Analysis

 1. Exploratory Data Analysis
-2. Built a second-order WLS polynomial regression model with effect coding technique applied
+2. Built a second-order WLS polynomial regression line with effect coding technique applied to model the relationship between the powers of Tibialis Anterior and Soleus muscles.
-3. Classified stroke patient based on the values of coefficients.
+3. Classified stroke patient according to the values of coefficients.

 ## Conclusion

-Obtained 100% accuracy by succeeding classifying 3 strke patients out of 17 candidates.
+Obtained 100% accuracy by succeeding detecting 3 stroke patients out of 17 candidates.